lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 This will bring up a new "Add new chart" pop-up window.
 Next to "Plot Type", select "Histogram" from the drop-down menu.
 Next to "Column or expression" enter "e", the column name containing the eccentricity values.
-Set the "Min" and "Max" values to 0 and 1, and the "Bin width" will automatically update to 0.02.
+Set the "Min" and "Max" values to 0 and 1, and select the "Bin width", which will automatically update to 0.02.

 .. figure:: /_static/portal_tut01_step01e.png
     :width: 400